 You can find an introduction to Issue Resolution Meetings in Chapter 31 of Where the Action Is.
-These resources will help you plan, run, and troubleshoot the specific Decision Making Meetings your team needs.
+These resources will help you plan, run, and troubleshoot the specific Issue Resolution Meetings your team needs.

 An Issue Resolution Meeting is used when two parties both recognize there is a problem to solve, but they have different beliefs about how the problem should be solved.

 - Given that we do not agree on what to do next,

 - can we find a mutually satisfactory way to move forward?